Join Today

 Swimming in a group with like minded swimmers provides a more enjoyable and rewarding experience.

-Membership consists of two separate fees: Annual Membership and Coaching fees
+Membership consists of two separate fees: Coaching fees and Annual Membership

 Refer to the free trial brochure for full details